LakshBharani/Poker-Pulse/README.md

-# TrackMyHand
+# Poker Pulse - Bankroll Tracker

-TrackMyHand is an iOS-exclusive poker tracking app designed to predict your upcoming game profits and provide detailed insights into your poker sessions.
+Poker Pulse is an iOS-exclusive poker tracking app designed to predict your upcoming game profits and provide detailed insights into your poker sessions.
 Built with SwiftUI and powered by Firebase Firestore, it offers a seamless and visually appealing experience for all poker enthusiasts.

 ---